 I didn’t mean for that to come across that forceful; I guess my emotions get the best of me sometimes.

-I take a deep breath.
 “Sorry.
-You know what I mean,” I say, a wave of calmness rushing over me.
+You know what I mean,” I add, a wave of calmness rushing over me.

 I’m glad Katya suggested coming out here.